MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   * system, the systems's proxy is used and all other fields are ignored.
   * auto_detect, all other fields are ignored.
   * fixed_servers, the ProxyServer and ProxyBypassList fields are used.
-  * pac_script, the ProxyPacUrl and ProxyBypassList fields are used.
+  * pac_script, the ProxyPacUrl, ProxyPacMandatory and ProxyBypassList fields are used.

 For more detailed examples go to [https://go.microsoft.com/fwlink/?linkid=2094936](https://go.microsoft.com/fwlink/?linkid=2094936).